airbytehq/airbyte/docs/integrations/sources/hubspot.md

 #### Requirements \(Airbyte Open-Source\)

 * HubSpot Account
-* API or OAuth2.0 credentials
+* API or OAuth2.0 Credentials (See below)

+##### Using API Credentials

+* API Key

+To obtain the API key for the account, go to settings -&gt; integrations \(under the account banner\) -&gt; api key.
+If you already have an API key you can use that.
+Otherwise, generate a new one.
+See [docs](https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key) for more details.

+##### Using OAuth2.0 Credentials

+* Client ID
+* Client Secret
+* Refresh Token
 * If using OAuth, [scopes](https://legacydocs.hubspot.com/docs/methods/oauth2/initiate-oauth-integration#scopes) enabled for the streams you want to sync

+See HubSpot [docs](https://legacydocs.hubspot.com/docs/methods/oauth2/oauth2-quickstart) if you need help finding these fields

 {% hint style="info" %}
 HubSpot's API will [rate limit](https://developers.hubspot.com/docs/api/usage-details) the amount of records you can sync daily, so make sure that you are on the appropriate plan if you are planning on syncing more than 250,000 records per day.
 {% endhint %}

-To obtain the API key for the account, go to settings -&gt; integrations \(under the account banner\) -&gt; api key.
-If you already have an API key you can use that.
-Otherwise, generate a new one.
-See [docs](https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key) for more details.

 #### Requirements \(Airbyte Cloud\)

 * HubSpot Account
+* Client ID
+* Client Secret
-* OAuth2.0 credentials
+* Refresh Token
 * [scopes](https://legacydocs.hubspot.com/docs/methods/oauth2/initiate-oauth-integration#scopes) enabled for the streams you want to sync

+See HubSpot [docs](https://legacydocs.hubspot.com/docs/methods/oauth2/oauth2-quickstart) if you need help finding these fields

 {% hint style="info" %}
 HubSpot's API will [rate limit](https://developers.hubspot.com/docs/api/usage-details) the amount of records you can sync daily, so make sure that you are on the appropriate plan if you are planning on syncing more than 250,000 records per day.